HeXuPKU/SPAGRM.github.io/docs/Step 0b Calculate a IBD file.md

                rm.tempFile = FALSE)
 ```

-- PlinkFile: required.
+- `PlinkFile`: required.
 A path to PLINK files (without file extensions of bed/bim/fam).
 It suggested be the same as used in `getSparseGRM` function.

-- SparseGRMFile: required.
+- `SparseGRMFile`: required.
 A file path to the sparse GRM file.

-- PairwiseIBDFile: required.
+- `PairwiseIBDFile`: required.
 A file path to store pairwise IBD-sharing probabilities.

-- frqFile: A path to the frq file corresponding to PLINK binary files (default=NULL, means the same prefix as PLINK binary files)
+- `frqFile`: A path to the frq file corresponding to PLINK binary files (default=NULL, means the same prefix as PLINK binary files)

-- tempDir: optional.
+- `tempDir`: optional.
 A path to store temp files generated in `getPairwiseIBD`.
 Default is system.file("PairwiseIBD", "temp", package = "GRAB").

-- maxSampleNums: optional.
+- `maxSampleNums`: optional.
 Maximal number of samples in each run to calculate their pairwise IBD-sharing probabilities.
 If number of genetic variants > 100K, `maxSampleNums` should < 2,500 to save momory usage. (default=2500)

-- minMafIBD: optional.
+- `minMafIBD`: optional.
 Minimal value of MAF cutoff to select markers (from PLINK files) to make pairwise IBD-sharing probabilities. (default=0.01)

-- rm.tempFiles: optional.
+- `rm.tempFiles`: optional.
 A logical value indicating if the temp files generated in `getPairwiseIBD` will be deleted. (default=FALSE)

 **Example:**